A graze. A minor wound in which the surface of the skin or a mucous membrane has been worn away by rubbing or scraping.

 The removal of any dirt, body fluids (blood, vomit) etc by use of an appropriate cleaning agent such as detergent.

 A sink designated for hand washing in clinical areas.

 - Cohort area

-The presence of bacteria on a body surface (such as the skin, mouth, intestines or airway) that does not cause disease in the person or signs of infection.
+The presence of microorganisms on a body surface (such as the skin, mouth, intestines or airway) that does not cause disease in the person or signs of infection.

 Mucous membranes that cover the front of the eyes and the inside of the eyelids.

 Series of procedures/interventions used in addition to routine practices to prevent transmission of infectious agents that spread by direct or indirect contact.